albertobas/ames-housing-prices/README.md

 Exploratory data analysis and supervised learning analysis on the Ames Housing Prices dataset in Jupyter notebook format.

-For each analysis there is an english and a spanish version.
+For each analysis there is an English and a Spanish version.

 ## Requirements